-A lot of individuals are familiar with a “slipped disc” in the low back, but less people know that you can have the same condition in the cervical spine.
+A lot of individuals are familiar with a “slipped disc” in the low back, but fewer people know that you can have the same condition in the cervical spine.
 “Slipped disc” is common terminology, but doesn’t accurately describe the situation.
 A herniated disc is a structural condition of the spine that involves the weakening and tearing of the intervertebral disc.
 Many people with a neck herniated disc experience intense pain and are unsure of the cause.
 This can certainly be frightening and lead to a delayed diagnosis.

-When it comes to spinal structure, there are various tissues to consider.
+When it comes to spinal structure, there are various issues to consider.
 The bones are the segments of the spine that form the structural framework.
 These bones are held together by ligaments, muscles, and other connective tissues.
 Between the spinal bones are the intervertebral discs (IVD’s).
 These discs serve a few important functions in the spine, mainly spacing and cushioning.

 The cervical spine is the neck region of the spine.
 This area is unique when compared to the mid and low back in a few key areas: